paperthink/paperthink/README.md

 I am ✨Pratyush Saha!!✨

-I made this profile to contribute opensource✅/openscience heheh and to make simple yet useful code!
-For now, I am in a learning stage(learning python)🖌️ And I currently make small simple python projects to enhance my skills!
-Also interested in physics stuff. just exploring ehehe
+I made this profile to contribute opensource✅ heheh and to make simple yet useful code!
+For now, I am in a learning stage(learning c/python)🖌️ And I currently make small simple c/python projects to enhance my skills!
+Also interested in os stuff. just exploring ehehe